armbian/documentation/docs/Developer-Guide_Build-Switches.md

 - `yes`
 - `no`  (default)

 Enforce building without Armbian repository.
-Suitable for developing new releases or making custom images that doesn't need Armbian repository.
+Suitable for developing new releases or making custom images that don't need Armbian repository.

 **SECTOR_SIZE** ( `value` )
 - `512` (default, for SD/EMMC/...)